Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### The purpose of the service configuration management practice is to ensure that accurate and reliable information about the [?], and the CIs that support them, is available when and where it is needed.
+### The purpose of the Service Configuration Management practice is to ensure that accurate and reliable information about the [?], and the CIs that support them, is available when and where it is needed.

 - [ ] Relationships with suppliers.
 - [ ] Authorization of changes.